leveretinhiding/must-read/readme.md

 <p align=center> ‎ ˗ˏˋdni .ᐟ.ᐟ‎´ˎ˗

-<p align=center> weird people ,, people over 18 ,, anyone who hates on my interests or favorite / comfort characters in a non - joking way ,, people who dont respect boundaries ,, homophobes and transphobes ,, racist people ( more on strawpg )
+<p align=center> weird people ,, people over 18 ( there are exceptions of course ) ,, anyone who hates on my interests or favorite / comfort characters in a non - joking way ,, people who dont respect boundaries ,, homophobes and transphobes ,, racist people ( more on strawpg )

 <p align=center> ❝ byi ♫ ❞